MorpheusAIs/Docs/!KEYDOCS README FIRST!/WhitePaper.md

 ## Near-term: At Time of Launch
 - Capital - Capital providers receive MOR rewards prorated to stETH they contributed against all stETH deposited.
-- Compute - Compute providers receive MOR as the user prompts their reply to.
+- Compute - Compute providers receive MOR for the user prompts they reply to.
 - Coders - Coders receive MOR for the contributions they make to the Morpheus software which are merged.
 - Community - Community builders receive MOR for the front ends, tools, usage, & value they bring into the Morpheus network.